cybd/full-stack-test/README.md

     3. Log In to Skype and add ID: fratyrys.
 (Boris Lapouga) This is your main address for questions regarding the test
     4. Use Sublime Text 3 or other IDE of your choice to accomplish this test
     5. You have full access to the internet and can Google for anything

-    If cloned
-    	Send archived test folder to boris.lapouga@camdenmarket.com with your full name in Subject of the email

-    If forked
-    	Send a link to your repository to boris.lapouga@camdenmarket.com with your full name in Subject of the email

     6. After checking out the repository, run file "test.html" for test instructions
     7. Please clearly follow the rules in this file and in "test.html" or your test may be disqualified!